Office Hours

 Ages 16 +

 This FUN new league is a great way to get together with friends and work up a sweat at the same time.
 Teams are coed and games will be officiated.
-All games will take place on the new turf field at Big Foot!
-Contact the Recreation Office or Rene for more information.
+All games will take place on the turf fields at Big Foot!
+Contact the Recreation Office or Brooke for more information.

 More Information & Rules